 Leilah Gilligan is a Senior Manager with the Center.
 In this role, she serves as an author, contributor, and editor of numerous Center publications on topics of sex offender management and collaboration.
 She also provides technical assistance to jurisdictions working to enhance their management of sex offenders in the community.
 Her work in the criminal justice field has focused primarily on issues of violence against women, offender supervision, violations decision making, and collaboration.
 Prior to joining the Center, Ms. Gilligan supervised and provided crisis counseling to offenders in a community corrections setting and worked on an initiative to provide enhanced training to judges on issues of domestic violence and sexual assault.
 Ms. Gilligan holds Bachelor of Arts degrees in English and Criminology and Criminal Justice and a Master of Arts degree in Criminology and Criminal Justice from the University of Maryland, College Park.
 Ms. Gilligan began her career with the Center in 1996.

-Rachelle Ramirez is a Program Associate with the Center.
-In this capacity, she supports the work of projects on a number of topics including evidence-based decision making, gender-informed practice, offender reentry, collaboration, sex offender management, and policy and practice assessment.
-She offers expertise in research, writing and editing, project coordination and management, group facilitation, and product and curriculum development.
-Ms. Ramirez has conducted research on topics such as mentoring offenders, sex offender management, female offenders, offender employment, and recidivism.
+Rachelle Ramirez is a Senior Manager with the Center.
+In this capacity, she serves as project manager for a number of the Center’s projects, such as the Evidence-Based Decision Making in State and Local Criminal Justice Systems (EBDM) initiative and the National Resource Center on Justice-Involved Women (NRCJIW).
+She provides training, technical assistance, and research support across a range of topics including evidence-based decision making, justice-involved women, reentry and transition, collaboration, and policy and practice assessment.
+She offers expertise in research, writing and editing, survey and curriculum development, meeting planning, and group facilitation.
+Ms. Ramirez has developed and edited dozens of documents and tools for use by practitioners in the justice field.
+She is the primary author of a set of case studies on the seven EBDM pilot sites and a practice brief entitled Reentry Considerations for Justice Involved Women.
 Ms. Ramirez received her Master’s Degree in Criminology and Criminal Justice from the University of Maryland, and received her Bachelor’s degree in Sociology from McDaniel College.
 She has been with the Center since 2005.